SiLab-Bonn/silab_online_monitor/README.md

 So far the following systems are supported:

-- pyBAR with ALTLAS FE-I4 data
+- pyBAR with ALTLAS FE-I4 module data
+- pyBAR with Mimosa26 telescope data
+- pyBAR with FANGS BEAST stave data

 # Installation